erbsland-dev/fast-file-encryption/FORMAT.md

 The hash for the decrypted file data.
 Encrypted.

-### `ENDH` = End of file hash
+### `ENDH` = End of file with hash

 Marks the end of the file and contains a SHA3-512 hash for the whole file, up to this block, without the bytes of the block type.
-The bytes following this block type are therefore always 0x40,0,0,0,0,0,0,0 for a 64 byte sized block.
-Followed by the 64 byte hash.
+The bytes following this block type are therefore always 0x40,0,0,0,0,0,0,0 for a 64 byte sized block, followed by the 64 byte hash.

-In order to quickly check the integrity of a file, you can create a digest of the file data up to `file_size - 76 bytes` , then skip 12 bytes, read the next 64 and compare the digest.
+In order to quickly check the integrity of a file, you can create a digest of the file data up to `file_size - 76 bytes`, then skip 12 bytes, read the next 64 and compare the digest.

+### `ENDS` = End of streamed file

+Marks the end of a streamed file that contains no SHA3-512 hash for the whole file.
+The bytes following this block type are always 0x40,0,0,0,0,0,0,0 for a 64 byte sized block, followed by the 64 zero bytes.
+This zero bytes are added to allow a quick verification of files which contain a hash using a seek operation (see `ENDH`).

+A file always ends in a `ENDH` or `ENDS` block.
+There must be no other block following the end blocks.

 ### Block Order